Track A · SDY

 - What does the exam cover?

-- A short quiz with a 75% pass mark and unlimited retries, covering psychrometric calculations, equipment selection, airflow design, and reaching a documented dry standard.
+- A 20-question exam drawn from a larger question pool, with a 75% pass mark and unlimited retries; each retry draws a fresh set of questions.
+It covers psychrometric calculations, equipment selection, airflow design, and reaching a documented dry standard.